WajdiBenSaad/R_Twitter/README.md

 Importing and analyzing Twitter Data with R

 ## Steps covered in this projets:
-- conencting to the Twitetr API
+- Connecting to the Twitetr API
-- extracting the Data
+- Extracting the Data
 - Storing the extracted tweets
 - Cleaning and structuring tweets data
-- Visulizing tweets
+- Visualisation tweets